lanceman2/quickstream/README.md

 via "get" or "set".
 The parameters are owned by blocks, such that if the block that owns a parameter is destroyed than the parameters that it owns will be destroyed with it.

+This implementation of quickstream runs the parameter setting and getting queues with the same code that queues the stream flow functions.
+So quickstream is at it's core using a simple event-driven architecture.
+The parameter modification events use the same queuing codes and data structures as the stream flow events, but with slightly different queuing priorities.
+We were influenced by ideas from nodeJS.
+We were turned off by Python when we found out by coding with libpython that Python threads do not run in parallel, WTF.
+Don't get me wrong, Python is a far superior software project than quickstream, but fact is fact.
+It begs the question, how does GNUradio handle stream flows with more than one python block.
+Maybe I'm just a stupid-head.

 ### Channel